Wednesday, November 06, 2024

 The early English scientist Gilbert also experimented with static electricity in the form of Amber.
 Because amber is called elektron in Greek, and electrum in Latin, Gilbert decided to name the phenomenon of static by the adjective electricus.
 However, because Browne chose to write in English and not Latin as Gilbert, it’s the Norwich doctor who is credited with introducing the words ‘electrical’ and ‘electricity’ into English language.

-Browne also consults Thomas Muffett’s 'Theatre of Tiny Animals' in Pseudodoxia Epidemica.
+Thomas Muffett’s 'Theatre of Tiny Animals' is also consulted in Pseudodoxia Epidemica.
 Muffett (1533-1604) was an English naturalist and physician who supplemented material which he'd inherited from Edward Wooton and the Swiss naturalist Gesner for his book which was ready for publication by 1590.
 However, due to the expense of its wood-cut illustrations and a general lack of interest in natural science in England at the time, it wasn’t published until many years after his death, in 1634.
 [3]

 The Italian naturalist Guillaume Rondelet (1507-1566) is also referenced in Pseudodoxia.
 Rondelet was a professor of medicine at the University of Montpellier, one of the three Continental universities which Browne attended for his medical degree.
 In his book On Fishes (1544) Rondelet compared the swim bladders of freshwater and marine fish.
 Like other natural philosophers of his day, he made no distinction between fish and marine mammals such as seals and whales, or crustaceans such as crabs and lobsters.
 He did however discover that humans share certain anatomical similarities with dolphins.
 [4]

 The most extensive work on birds in Browne’s day was by the Italian naturalist Ulysees Aldrovandi (1522-1605).
 His Ornithologia (above) is a comprehensive study of birds, complete with detailed illustrations.
-Aldrovandi’s natural history books are well-represented in the Catalogue and Browne himself was a keen bird fancier and at one time or another he kept an owl, a Golden Eagle, a cormorant, a Bittern and even an ostrich.
-His participation in the sport of falconry points to his having animal handling skills.
-It takes some skill to handle a big bird such as an Eagle.
-Some of the birds which Browne kept were eventually dissected, examined anatomically, cleaned and sent to a taxidermist.
-The fate of Browne's stuffed bird collection however was sealed when in 1667 Norwich city council ordered its destruction just in case they were potential harbingers of disease following the Plague which had recently decimated the City's population.
+Aldrovandi’s natural history books are well-represented in Browne's library and he himself was a keen bird fancier.
+At one time or another he kept an owl, a Golden Eagle, a cormorant, a Bittern and even an ostrich.
+His participation in the sport of falconry in particular points to his animal handling skills.
+It takes some ability to handle big birds such as eagles.
+Some of the birds he kept were eventually dissected, examined anatomically, cleaned and sent to a taxidermist.
+The fate of this stuffed bird collection however was sealed when in 1667 Norwich's city council ordered its destruction, a precautionary measure to eliminate any potential harbingers of disease in the wake of the Plague which had recently decimated the City's population.
 [5]

 Incidentally, Browne is credited with introducing the word ‘incubation’ into English language.
 Its also from his visiting local wetland habitats and repeated use of the phrase 'broad waters' in his Natural history notes that the geographical term 'Norfolk Broads' in all probability originates.